beyondtesting-dev/beyondtesting.dev/docs/racket.md

 # Design by Contract in Racket

-**Racket** offers one of the most flexible and expressive contract systems of any programming language — and it’s built directly into the language.
+**Racket** offers one of the most flexible and expressive contract systems of any programming language — and it's built directly into the language.

 Contracts in Racket are **first-class values**, meaning you can define, compose, and apply them like any other function.
 They're enforced **dynamically at module boundaries**, making them ideal for **component-level correctness**.